yeokm1/covox-music-player/README.md

 ```

 Replace `0x378` with the address of your parallel port such as `0xd020` or `0x3008` which are used on my systems.
 The program requires root access in order to access the parallel port addresses.
 View the video above to see how to obtain the addresses with the commands `lspci -v` or `cat /proc/ioports | grep parport`.

+The tool might also build and work on non-x86 systems (as of yet untested), in which case the parallel port might have a name instead of an address.
+The detected parallel ports will be listed with their names and/or I/O addresses on startup.
+You can type any name in the list as the address argument.

 ## References